 Universal Waste Management

 Universal waste are hazardous wastes that are common among a wide sect of industry.
 The EPA allows organizations to handle these wastes under an alternative set of rules because of the common nature of generation.

 TMCC handles the following as universal waste:

 Batteries should never be thrown in the general trash.
-Instead, they should be accumulated in a small box or bin with the terminals taped as to prevent contact between terminals.
+Instead, they should be accumulated in a small box or bin.

 Facilities Operations maintenance staff will handle your spent lamps for recycling.